jlee400/jlee400.github.io/_posts/2025-05-15-florida-migration.md

 ![LouvainMap](/assets/louvain_map.png)

 Louvain clustered areas are attached to the same community.
-Northen Florida is clustered into community 1, while southern part is clustered to community 2.
+Northern Florida is clustered into community 1, while the southern part is clustered to community 2.

 ## Leiden
 ### Description